Zedespook/advent-of-code-2024/README.md

 - Part 2 required tracking complete unique paths using string encoding
 - Optimized memory usage with visited array reuse in backtracking
 - Handled large path counts with appropriate data types

+### Day 11

+- Implemented stone evolution simulation with multiple transformation rules
+- Used map to track stone counts instead of individual stones for efficiency
+- Handled large numbers with \_\_int128_t for final count
+- Optimized memory usage by avoiding storage of duplicate stones
+- Implemented string-based number splitting for even-digit numbers
+- Used structured bindings for cleaner map iteration

 ## Acknowledgments